It's Arbor Day, Charlie Brown: Production

 Like the other Peanuts specials of the era, It's Arbor Day, Charlie Brown was directed by Phil Roman, and produced by Bill Melendez.

-The special recycles animated sequences from Snoopy, Come Home (1972), There's No Time for Love, Charlie Brown (1973), A Charlie Brown Thanksgiving (1973), and You're a Good Sport, Charlie Brown (1975).
+The special recycles animated sequences from Snoopy Come Home (1972), There's No Time for Love, Charlie Brown (1973), A Charlie Brown Thanksgiving (1973), It's a Mystery, Charlie Brown (1974) and You're a Good Sport, Charlie Brown (1975).
+It is also one of the few, if not the only, specials where Peppermint Patty and Sally call Charlie Brown by his full name.

-This special is the only time Charlie Brown would be voiced by Dylan Beach (in his only acting role) as well as Lucy Van Pelt being voiced by Sarah Beach (both children of late actor Scott Beach).
-It is unknown why Duncan Watson and Melanie Kohn were replaced, as they would return for Race for Your Life, Charlie Brown (1977).
+This special is the only time Charlie Brown would be voiced by Dylan Beach (in his only acting role) as well as Lucy Van Pelt being voiced by Sarah Beach (both children of actor Scott Beach).
+It is unknown why Duncan Watson and Melanie Kohn were replaced, as they would return for Race for Your Life, Charlie Brown (1977), which also featured Scott Beach as a radio broadcaster.

 The Earth Day theme was revisited in It's the Small Things, Charlie Brown (2022).

 Music score

-It's Arbor Day, Charlie Brown was the last Peanuts special to feature original music composed by Vince Guaraldi (except where noted), who was best known for the Peanuts' signature tune, "Linus and Lucy."
-47-year-old Guaraldi died suddenly several hours after completing the soundtrack for this special.
-With the untimely death of Guaraldi, later Peanuts animated specials lack the same jazzy musical score as previous entries.
+It's Arbor Day, Charlie Brown was the last Peanuts special to feature original music composed by Vince Guaraldi (except where noted), who was best known for the Peanuts signature tune, "Linus and Lucy."
+47-year-old Guaraldi died suddenly on February 6, 1976, several hours after completing the soundtrack for this special.
+With the death of Guaraldi, later Peanuts animated specials lack the same jazzy musical score as previous entries.
 As such, It's Arbor Day, Charlie Brown is seen by some fans as the swan song of the "golden era" of Peanuts animation.
 In addition, it was the first Peanuts special since Charlie Brown's All Stars!
 (1966) that was not conducted and arranged by John Scott Trotter, who had died on October 29, 1975.